 Grooming/Buffing

 Protected leathers usually have a slight "shine" from the finishing process.
 Wear and/or cleaning may alter this finish.
-Following cleaning and conditioning, a clean, soft towel, or similar material may be used to buff the leather to restore the shine.
+Following cleaning and conditioning, a clean, soft towel, or similar material may be used to buff the leather to restore some of the shine.

 Drying Time